sora-xor/sora-docs/src/sora-card.md

       content: "summary"
   - - meta
     - name: twitter:title
-      content: "Sora Card - Versatile Payment Card | Sora Docs"
+      content: "SORA Card - Versatile Payment Card | SORA Docs"
   - - meta
     - name: twitter:description
-      content: "Discover the Sora Card - a versatile payment card designed to provide users with seamless access to their digital assets.
-Learn about the features, benefits, and integration of the Sora Card within the Sora ecosystem, enabling secure and convenient transactions both online and offline."
+      content: "Discover the SORA Card - a versatile payment card designed to provide users with seamless access to their digital assets.
+Learn about the features, benefits, and integration of the SORA Card within the SORA ecosystem, enabling secure and convenient transactions both online and offline."
 ---

 # SORA Card